-Seeking Compensation for Injuries Sustained While Riding Without a Helmet
+Seeking Compensation for Injuries Sustained While Riding Without a Helmet in Georgia

 Many people believe that if a motorcyclist is injured while riding around town without wearing a helmet, they lose the ability to file suit against the at-fault party.
 In the state of Georgia, this is rarely the case.

 Helmetless motorcycle riders are often adjudged to be partially at-fault for their accidents.
 However, because of Georgia’s comparative negligence laws, this does not preclude them from pursuing financial restitution – as long as they retain less than 50 percent of the blame.